merivale/victor/docs/displacers.md

 ```haskell
 "It will be sunny in Paris tomorrow."
 "It will be sunny in Paris at the moment."
 "It will have been sunny in Paris yesterday."
 ```

-As a first stab, what these messages seem to have in common is that they reflect the speaker’s *best guess* in the absence of concrete observation.
+As a first stab, what these messages seem to have in common is that they reflect the speaker's *best guess* in the absence of concrete observation.
 The speaker in Paris, looking up at the sky, may opine that it *is* sunny; but the speaker in London, armed only with knowledge of the time of year and the general way of these things, will more likely venture the judgement that it *will be* sunny there.
-The claim that it will be sunny in Paris *tomorrow*, meanwhile, is surely much more like the Londoner’s guess than the Parisian’s report.
-We make use of the same words to convey it, and we say such things—necessarily—in the absence of observational confirmation.
+The claim that it will be sunny in Paris *tomorrow*, meanwhile, is surely much more like the Londoner's guess than the Parisian's report.
+We make use of the same words to convey it, and we say such things---necessarily---in the absence of observational confirmation.

 Secondly, the behaviour of `"will"` in reported speech is difficult to square with the future tense hypothesis.
 Having said on Monday that it *is* sunny in Paris, I may be correctly reported on Tuesday as having said that it *was* sunny yesterday.
-This is to be expected, since the `PAST` elaboration does nothing but change the time of the condition’s satisfaction.
+This is to be expected, since the `PAST` elaboration does nothing but change the time of the condition's satisfaction.
 But having said on Wednesday that it *will be* sunny in Paris tomorrow, the correct report on Thursday is that I said it *would be* sunny in Paris today.
-If my claim on Wednesday was the result of a `FUTURE` elaboration that merely located the condition’s satisfaction in the future, the correct report on Thursday should be that I said it *is* sunny in Paris today (since that future satisfaction is now present).
+If my claim on Wednesday was the result of a `FUTURE` elaboration that merely located the condition's satisfaction in the future, the correct report on Thursday should be that I said it *is* sunny in Paris today (since that future satisfaction is now present).
 But that is plainly *not* what I said.
 Following on from the first point above, that sounds like an observational report, whereas what I affirmed on Wednesday was not based on a magical observation of the future; it was my best guess given the epistemic circumstances.
 (What reported speech suggests is the hypothesis that `"will be"`, in these cases, encodes something like a *present* guess, where `"would be"` encodes the corresponding *past* guess.
-On my view, this is indeed exactly the case.)
+On my view, as we will see, this is indeed exactly the case.)

-Thirdly, wherever `"will"` shows up encoding a claim about the future, it is just one option among many, the other options being—in the first instance—the other modals:
+Thirdly, wherever `"will"` shows up encoding a claim about the future, it is just one option among many, the other options being---in the first instance---the other modals:

 ```haskell
 "It will be sunny in Paris tomorrow."
 "It may be sunny in Paris tomorrow."
 "It ought to be sunny in Paris tomorrow."
 "It needn’t be sunny in Paris tomorrow."
 ...
 ```